Dr. Shoha is officially recognized as a Diplomate of Dental Sleep Medicine

 The process of creating a custom oral appliance involves several key steps:

-2. Diagnosis and Treatment Planning: Once Dr. Shoha has all the needed information we can determine the diagnosis.
+3. Diagnosis and Treatment Planning: Once Dr. Shoha has all the needed information she will determine the recommended treatment and present that to you.

-3. Digital Scan Measurements: The dental assistant will take precise scans of your teeth and jaw to create a mold for your custom appliance.
+4. Digital Scan Measurements: Once an oral appliance is discussed and decided upon, the dental assistant will take precise scans of your teeth and jaw to create a mold for your custom appliance.
 These scans are then sent to a dental laboratory.

-5. Fitting and Adjustments: Once the appliance is fabricated, you will return to the office for a fitting.
-Dr. Shoha will ensure the appliance fits comfortably and make any necessary adjustments.
+6. Fitting and Adjustments: Once the appliance is fabricated, you will return to the office for a fitting.
+Dr. Shoha will ensure the appliance fits comfortably and makes any necessary adjustments.

 Testimonial